AdamBoley/Viscosity-Calculator/README.md

 # **Bugs**

 A large and annoying bug was encountered when trying to change the text displayed in the "determinability-equation" div and when performing the calculation in the "determinability-factor" div.
 This text and equation output change was governed by the user's selection from the drop-down menu.
 It was observed through console.log commands that the code was not using the loop's IF/ELSE statements to discriminate based on the drop-down menu selection, but was actually trying to execute all of the options.
 I was using the onchange event listener in the select element, but it only seemed to be firing once.
 This was eventually solved with help from Tutor Support, who recommended removing the loop.
 The reasoning for initially using a loop was that the Love Maths walkthrough project involves the use of loop to respond to the user's mathematical operation selection.
-As noted elsewhere, I eventually moved away from IF/ELSE statements and used SWITCH statements.
+As noted elsewhere, I eventually moved away from IF/ELSE statements and used SWITCH statements, but solving this bug allowed the project to progress.

 A bug was noticed during routine testing after adding JavaScript and HTML to unhide units when performing the calculations, and then hide the units again when the reset button is pressed.
 This bug related to the calibration and recalibration calculations, which use percentage difference calculations operation as part of the functions.
 The functions appeared to be concatenating the input values as strings, which produced wildly inaccurate output values.
 This was solved by tweaking the variables used to calculate the denominator in the percentage difference calculations.
 Instead of adding the two values and then dividing by 2, as in: